MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Experiments and Analysis

-On Task1 and Task2, we apply a ``foreground-background'' lesion area segmentation without directly applying eight-category segmentation.
+On Task1 and Task2, we apply a ``foreground-background'' lesion area segmentation without directly applying seven/eight-category segmentation.
 Therefore, we tackle single-modality image recognition in Task3 (Fig.\ref{Fig1}) to classify ovarian tumors.
-In this paper, we provide ResNet, DenseNet and EfficientNet as baseline classification models.
+In this paper, we provide VGG~\cite{VGG}, ResNet~\cite{ResNet}, DenseNet~\cite{densenet}, EfficientNet~\cite{EfficientNet}, MobileNetV2~\cite{MV2} and EfficientNetV2~\cite{EfficientNetV2} as baseline classification models.
 For all models, we select SGD as optimizer.
 The momentum and weight decay value are set as 0.9 and 0.0005.
 All model are loaded ImageNet-pretrained weights before training.
-As shown in Tab.\ref{Tab9}, we find that ResNet-50 outperforms other methods.
-EfficientNet-b1 achieves close results to ResNet-50 on OTU\_CEUS, which shows better generalization capability training with less samples.
+As shown in Tab.\ref{Tab9}, EfficientNetV2-M outperforms other methods on OTU\_2d while ResNet-50 achieves close results.
+On OTU\_CEUS, ResNet-50 outperforms other methods while EfficientNet-b1 and EfficientNetV2-M achieve close results.
+Generally, ResNet-50 and EfficientNetV2 show strong generalization capability on single-modality recognition task.
 Moreover, besides top1 accuracy, we also use top2 accuracy as metric because providing two category candidates is also valuable for diagnosis in practical medical treatment.

+To better present the single-modality recognition performance, we select ResNet-50 as classification network and further evaluate it with ROC curve and confusion matrix on OTU\_2d.
+Obviously, experiments results from classification accuracy (Tab.\ref{Tab9}), AUC (area under curve) and confusion matrix are mutually corroborated.
+We also find that the Chocolate cyst, Serous cystadenoma, Teratoma and Normal ovary (category 0, 1, 2, 5) obviously have better classification accuracy than Theca cell tumor, Simple cyst, Mucinous cystadenoma and High grade serous (category 3, 4, 6, 7).
+The main reason is that ``category 0, 1, 2, 5'' have more training samples the ``category 3, 4, 6, 7'' (Fig.\ref{Fig_2}).